Last Updated on April 18, 2022 by Grow with Bovees

 If synthetic fertilizers are used excessively, chemical fertilizers can have a negative impact on your turf causing damage to the grass roots causing the grass to burn or in the worst case perish.

 Granular vs. Liquid Fertilizer

-On the plus side, it’s absorbed well into your soil, which is why most professional landscaping companies use liquid fertilizers.
+On the plus side, along with enough moisture it’s absorbed well into your soil, which is why most professional landscaping companies prefer to use liquid fertilizers.

 Is It Good To Have Rain When You Fertilize?